 Keeping Baby Healthy During Cold & Flu Season

-Whether or not we like it, cold and flu season has officially begun.
-The typical flu season lasts from October through May, so now is the time to take precautionary steps to protect yourself and your little ones.
+The typical flu season lasts from October through May, so there's still time to take precautionary steps to protect yourself and your little ones.
 Because young children under the age of 5 are more likely to have serious health complications from the flu, it's especially important to protect them with these steps.

 According to the Centers for Disease Control and Prevention and the American Academy of Pediatrics, it is recommended babies older than 6 months get a flu shot each year.
 The flu can be dangerous for all babies, including healthy infants.
 While flu vaccines are typically only 60% effective, it's important to understand even if you or your children get sick with the flu it will be a milder form of the virus.
 Hence, there will be less chance for further complications.
 Caretakers, family and friends who are frequently around infants and children should also be vaccinated against the flu.